 Your users are the most important people of all.
 The funder will want to be sure that their money is being spent to benefit your end users and will often ask how they have been involved in designing and managing projects.

-Involving users should be an ongoing process, including evaluating your activities and consulting them about future plans.
+Involving users should be an ongoing process, including evaluating your activities and consulting them about what's needed/ future plans.
 You should also consider how to involve them more in all aspects of running your organisation.

 Your supporters and the wider community are often willing not only to help fundraise, but could provide funding themselves.
 If you are asking them for help and support, it is important that they have every opportunity to have their say too, and to offer their ideas.